Noah Baumbach: 2010–2019: Gerwig influence and acclaim

 In 2017, The Meyerowitz Stories was released on October 13 on Netflix.
 Before its streaming debut, the film was selected to compete for the Palme d'Or in the main competition at the 2017 Cannes Film Festival.
 The film focuses on a fractured and dysfunctional family, and starred Dustin Hoffman, Ben Stiller, Adam Sandler and Emma Thompson.
 On the review aggregator Rotten Tomatoes, the film holds an approval rating of 92% based on 181 reviews, and an average rating of 7.66/10.
 The website's critical consensus reads, "The Meyerowitz Stories (New and Selected) observes the family dynamic through writer-director Noah Baumbach's bittersweet lens and the impressive efforts of a remarkable cast."
-On Metacritic, which assigns a normalized rating, the film has a weighted average score of 79 out of 100, based on 40 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 79 out of 100, based on 40 critics, indicating "generally favorable reviews".

 In 2019, Baumbach wrote, produced and directed Marriage Story.
 The film follows a showbusiness couple and their marriage breaking up followed by an emotional divorce preceding.
 The film starred Adam Driver and Scarlett Johansson as the family couple.
 Alan Alda, Ray Liotta and Laura Dern also portray the lawyers involved about the divorce.
 The film also featured performances by Merritt Wever, Julie Hagerty and Wallace Shawn.
 It premiered to great acclaim at the Venice Film Festival, before it was released on Netflix on November 6, 2019, with many ranking it among Baumbach's best work.
-Mark Kermode film critic from The Guardian wrote, "this often hilarious heartbreaker is simply Baumbach’s best film to date – insightful, sympathetic and rather beautifully bewildered", Kermode also compared the film to that of Annie Hall (1977), Kramer vs. Kramer (1979) and La Grande Illusion (1937).
+Mark Kermode, film critic at The Guardian, wrote, "this often hilarious heartbreaker is simply Baumbach’s best film to date – insightful, sympathetic and rather beautifully bewildered."
+Kermode also compared the film to Annie Hall (1977), Kramer vs. Kramer (1979) and La Grande Illusion (1937).
 The film went on to receive six Academy Award nominations, including for Best Picture, and Best Original Screenplay.
 Driver and Johansson also received nominations in leading roles.
 Laura Dern won the Oscar for a supporting role.
 With the release of Marriage Story, it also made Baumbach one of the few screenwriters to ever sweep "The Big Four" critics awards: Los Angeles Film Critics Association, National Board of Review, New York Film Critics Circle, and National Society of Film Critics.

-2020s

-Baumbach's feature film, White Noise is adapted from the 1985 novel of the same name by Don DeLillo.
-The film reunites him with Greta Gerwig and Adam Driver, and was backed by Netflix.
-The project began filming in late 2021, and was released on December 30th, 2022.